Simo-DA/local-udp-testing/README.md

 Acces the [RabbitMQ-UI here](http://localhost:15672) and login with the creadentials set for RABBITMQ_USER and RABBITMQ_PASS in your [.env](./.env) file.
 The default value is guest for both user and pass.

-#### Bind-Mount

-The containers rabbitmq folder is connected to the local [src/rabbitmq](src/rabbitmwq)-folder.
-That way the iot-data queue can be persisted between runs and shared over the repository.

 <hr style="height:1px;">

 ### PostgresDB

 Use Database-Management-Tool (eg. PGAdmin) to connect to the Databese.
 Use connection settings set in your [.env](./.env) file.

-#### Bind Mount

 <hr style="height:1px;">